-Name Class Туре Notes Default Value

-accelerators Accelerators AcceleratorTable NULL

-ancestorSensitive AncestorSensitive Boolean D True

-background Background Pixel XtDefaultBackground

-backgroundPixmap Pixmap Pixmap XtUnspecifiedPixmap
+backgroundPixmap Pixmap Pixmap AtUnspecifiedPixmap

 borderColor BorderColor Pixel XtDefaultForeground

 borderPixmap Pixmap Pixmap XtUnspecifiedPixmap

 borderWidth BorderWidth Dimension 1

 children ReadOnly WidgetList R NULL

 colormap Colormap Colormap Parent's Colormap

 defaultDistance Thickness int 4

-depth Depth int C Parent's Depth
+depth Depth int С Parent's Depth

 destroyCallback Callback XtCallbackList NULL

-height Height Dimension A Enough space to contain all children
+height Height Dimension А Enough space to contain all children

 icon Icon Bitmap None

 label Label String "label"

 mappedWhenManaged MappedWhenManaged Boolean True

 numChildren ReadOnly Cardinal R 0

 screen Screen Screen R Parent's Screen

 sensitive Sensitive Boolean True

 translations Translations TranslationTable NULL

 value Value String no value widget

-width Width Dimension A Enough space to contain all children
+width Width Dimension А Enough space to contain all children

-X Position Position 0
+Х Position Position 0

 у Position Position 0

-accelerators curred in another widget. ed by this widget, even (See the X Toolkit IntrinancestorSensitive y of its ancestors is insens idget.
-A widget is insensi- itive.
-This resource should may be queried.
+accelerators ancestorSensitive though the event occ sics - C Language The sensitivity state curred in another Interface for deta of the ancestors widget ils). of this y ited by this widget, even .
+(See the X Toolkit Intrin - widget.
+A widget is insensi- nsitive.
+This resource should

+background not be changed with XtSetValues , alt hough

-background A pixel value which ground color of the et's colo ormap to derive the backbackgroundPixmap low.
-If this resource is set to, the pixmap specified will
+C ground color of the widget's window. •

+backgroundPixmap ndow.
+If this resource is set p , the pixmap specified will
-borderColor A pixel value which indexes the widget's colormap to derive the border borderPixmap The border pixmap of this widget's window.
-If this resource is set to defaultDistance The default internal spacing for the children.
-This is the default value for the constraint resources horizDistance and vertDistance.

-destroyCallback All functions on this list are called when this widget is destroyed.

-icon A pixmap image to be displayed immediately to the left of the Dialog widget's label.

-label A string to be displayed at the top of the Dialog widget.

-mappedWhenManaged If this resource is True, then the widget's window will automatically be screen The screen on which this widget is displayed.
-This is not a settable sensitive Whether or not the toolkit should pass user events to this widget.
-The widget will not get input events if either ancestorSensitive or sensitive is value An initial value for the string field that the user will enter text into.
+be used instead of the background color. borderColor A pixel value which indexes the widget's colormap to derive the border color of the widget's window. borderPixmap The border pixmap of this widget's window.
+If this resource is set to anything other than XtUnspecifiedPixmap , the pixmap specified will be used instead of the border color. borderWidth The width of this widget's window border. children A list of all this composite widget's current children. colormap The colormap that this widget will use. defaultDistance The default internal spacing for the children.
+This is the default value for the constraint resources horizDistance and vertDistance . depth The depth of this widget's window. destroyCallback All functions on this list are called when this widget is destroyed. height width The height and width of this widget in pixels. icon A pixmap image to be displayed immediately to the left of the Dialog widget's label. label A string to be displayed at the top of the Dialog widget. mappedWhenManaged If this resource is True , then the widget's window will automatically be mapped by the Toolkit when it is realized and managed. numChildren The number of children in this composite widget. screen The screen on which this widget is displayed.
+This is not a settable resource. sensitive Whether or not the toolkit should pass user events to this widget.
+The widget will not get input events if either ancestorSensitive or sensitive is False . translations The event bindings associated with this widget. value An initial value for the string field that the user will enter text into.
 By default, no text entry field is available to the user.
 Specifying an initial value for value activates the text entry field.
-If string input is desired, but no initial value is to be specified then set this resource to "" (empty string).

-y The location of the upper left outside corner of this widget in its parent.
+If string input is desired, but no initial value is to be specified then set this resource to "" (empty string). Х у The location of the upper left outside corner of this widget in its parent.